 The Power Of Business Networking With Dr. Ivan Misner

 Readers, do you know any other show that’s a two-way conversation?
 You can talk to me anytime you want and I’ll respond back.
 All you have to do is click the Speak to Mitch button on every show page.
 Tell me what you think.
 Tell me what you think of my guests, any in particular, and I promise to forward that over to my guests so that they can respond as well.
 Thank you in advance for all of your support, for all of your reviews on iTunes.
 We’re over 125 five-star reviews at this point.
 That’s all because of you.
 Thank you.
-The other thing I want to mention to you is that we are contributors to and sponsors of the Virtual Entrepreneurs Association.
-This is an amazing place.

 You’re about to meet the man that revolutionized the concept of local, organized early morning business network meetings.
 It all started in 1985 when my guest had the need to connect locally with some of the neighborhood businesses but didn’t have an efficient way to do it.
 He decided to start his local group, which turned out to be incredibly successful for him and for everybody who participated.
 Soon thereafter, neighborhood communities decided they wanted to do it too.
 He showed them how and that’s how Business Network International, known as BNI, got started.
 It has over 9,400 chapters throughout every populated content exists and BNI generates almost 12.3 million referrals per year, resulting in over $16 billion where the business for their members.
 He’s also written 24 bestselling books.
 He’s a columnist for Entrepreneur.com and a university professor.
 Welcome, Dr. Ivan Misner.